kasunJKD/nucifera_predictor/README.md

     - [ ] download csv format if user wanted to add a new batch

     - [x] go_google auth for register and login users
+    - [x] create db connection for model database
+    - [x] select all data from batch data and prediction retrival
     - [ ] subscribe for sms service for weekly updates

     - [x] angular_basic ui with form